eliteportal/data-dictionary/README.md

 - `_config.yml` can be used to tweak Jekyll settings, such as theme, title
 - `_data/` folder stores data for Jekyll to use when generating the site
 - files in `docs/` will be accessed by GitHub Actions workflow to build the site

+## Customization
+You can add additional descriptions to home page or specific page by directly editing `index.md` or markdown files in `docs/`.

 ## Building and previewing the site locally

 1. Install Jekyll `gem install bundler jekyll`